CeeDee Lamb Player Prop Bets for NFL Week 18 | Dallas vs. Philadelphia 1/8/2022

 Matchup vs. Philadelphia

-- In his three matchups against the Eagles, Lamb's 52.7 receiving yards average is 16.8 less than his over/under for Saturday's game (69.5).

-- In three matchups, Lamb has had a TD catch in one game, but has yet to put up multiple TD catches in a single contest versus the Eagles.
+- Lamb has caught a touchdown pass versus the Eagles once, but did not have multiple TDs in that game.

-- The 229.4 passing yards the Eagles yield per game makes them the NFL's 10th-ranked pass defense this season.
+- The Eagles have the NFL's 10th-ranked pass defense this season, yielding 229.4 yards per game through the air.

-- With 23 passing TDs conceded this year, the Eagles defense is ranked 10th in the NFL.
+- The Eagles have allowed 23 touchdowns through the air (1.4 per game).
+They are 10th in the NFL in that category.

 Recent Performances